Hellenic Financial Stability Fund: Management

 Originally governed by a Board of Directors, on 30 January 2013, the fund's management was reorganized into a two-tier management structure, consisting of the General Council and the Executive Board.
 While Anastasia Sakellariou was appointed Managing Director, or CEO, as part of the Executive Board, Paul Koster became Chairman of the General Council.
 Koster however resigned on 15 March 2013 and was replaced by Christos Sclavounis.

 Following the January 2015 legislative election, the new SYRIZA government was expected to replace Sclavounis by Panagiotis Roumeliotis, while Sakellariou would remain Managing Director.
 Shortly thereafter, Sclavounis indeed resigned from his office as Chairman.

-Sakellariou (Chief Executive Director of the HFSF between 2013 and 2015) had to be asked by the Greek government to step down from its position in May 2015 as she was charged, alongside other 25 former executives of the Hellenic Post Bank, with committing fraud and money laundering.
+Sakellariou (Chief Executive Director of the HFSF between 2013 and 2015) was asked by the Greek government to step down from its position in May 2015 as she was charged, alongside other 25 former executives of the Hellenic Post Bank, with breach of trust for restructuring loans issued by the state lender.

+In 2022, the Greek government proposed a law about divestment, lifetime and governance of the HFSF, special powers and rights of the HFSF; the ECB expressed a positive opinion on the proposal.